 - How much time they spent on your site

-These kinds of details can help you optimize your campaigns regularly so that your ad dollars are being put to their best use.
+These details can help you optimize your campaigns regularly to ensure your ad dollars are being put to their best use.

 Increase your conversion rates with paid search ads

-The Instapage post-click optimization platform empowers digital advertisers to create the most effective post-click landing page with a designer-friendly builder, team collaboration, Instablocks™, advanced analytics, and more.
-No other software compares, and your paid search campaigns are the beneficiaries.
+Instapage empowers digital advertisers to create the most effective landing pages with a designer-friendly builder, team collaboration, Instablocks™, advanced analytics, and more.
+Sign up for a 14-day trial.